firsttris/reactive-volcano-app/README.md

 # Motivation

-The Motivation behind implementing a Volcano WebApp:
+The Motivation behind implementing a WebApp for Storz & Bickel devices:

-- Use cutting edge technology to build a Volcano App.
+- Use cutting edge technology to build a vaporizer control app.
-- Interested in reverse engineering my Volcano with Web Bluetooth API.
+- Interested in reverse engineering devices with Web Bluetooth API.
 - Showcase how a reactive application is the better choice for bidirectional Bluetooth communication.

 # Device Support
-Currently, this only supports the Volcano as this is the only device I own.
-Venty and Crafty also uses Web Bluetooth API.
+This app supports the Volcano, Venty, and Veazy devices from Storz & Bickel.
+Note that available features may vary depending on the device model.

 # Test my App